Yashgh7076/CPSC-8810-Project/README.md

 # CPSC-8810-Project
 Deep Learning Project
-# Contributors
+# Contributors:
 Yadnyesh Y. Luktuke and Eshaa D. Sood

-# Objective
+# Objective:
 1. Devise a model for classifying an image as bullying or not-bullying.
 2. Also, train the model to differentiate between the 9 categories of bullying i.e gossiping, isolation, laughing, pulling hair, punching,    lapping, stabbing, strangling and quarelling.

-# Network Architecture of Model
+# Network Architecture of Model:
 The model consists of 3 convolution layers and 2 fully connected layers.
 The architecture of the model is as follows:

 Convolutional Layer 1: The input image is fed into it, the filter size is 5*5, the number of channels is 3 and a total of 10 filters are used.